JoshAtticus/Gauges/README.md

-# Beam-Dash
+# Gauges
-A simple dashboard for BeamNG.drive.
+Turn a phone, tablet or other secondary screen into a dashboard for BeamNG.Drive

 ## Requirements
 - [Node.js](https://nodejs.org/en)